What survey is this?

 Who is eligible to participate?

-Nebraska conducts the YTS in both middle school and high school.
-Public middle and high school students in grades 6-12 are eligible to participate.
+Nebraska conducts the YTS in high schools.
+Public high school students in grades 9-12 are eligible to participate.

 When is it conducted?